Backroads Trip Leaders: FAQs & Answers

 - Do Trip Leaders lead all types of trips?

 Leaders may be scheduled for trips with all types of activities—biking, walking and multi-adventure.
-Please note: we especially seek leaders who like to ride and have good mechanical aptitude and ability to lead our biking trips.
+Please note: we especially seek leaders who like to ride, have good mechanical aptitude, and ability to lead our biking trips.
 In addition, leaders may be scheduled for trips with either hotels or small cruise ships, and for different groups of people: Adults, Families and Private groups.
 Our family program is especially strong so it wouldn't hurt to highlight any relevant skills you have (working with children, facilitating activities for kids) on your application.

 - Does Backroads fly leaders home between trips?